Mango0x45/gsp/README.md

-GSP (pronounced _gee ess pee_) is an alternative syntax for HTML.
+GSP (pronounced _gee ess pee_) is an HTML-compatible markup language.
+The standard GSP distribution includes a GSP to HTML transpiler as well as utility programs.

 Writing HTML can be made more bearable using things like Emmet, but it’s still not great, and the syntax is far too bloated, visually polluting your documents.
 It is for this reason that GSP exists.

-GSP supports templating via macros.
-When a macro `$foo` is used in a GSP document, the script `foo` is searched for in GSP’s search path and executed, with the result printed to stdout replacing the macro in the document.
-Details about writing macros can be found in the `gsp(5)` manual.
+On top of standard markup, GSP has native support for templating via external processes.
+This allows the macro implementation to remain extremely small and simple, while retaining a high degree of power.

 ## Source Installation